 How to Make Thai Pumpkin CHicken Curry

-I’ve included a few different methods that you could make this curry based on different kitchen tools that you may have available.
+I’ve included a few different methods that you could make this recipe based on different kitchen tools that you may have available.

 1. In the Instant Pot

-- Marinate chicken with salt (to taste) and arrowroot flour.
+- Marinate the chicken with salt (to taste) and arrowroot flour.

 - Sauté chopped bell pepper and diced onion.